Mani Peninsula: Ottoman rule

-The Ottoman Empire succeeded in capturing Constantinople in 1453; by 1460 the Ottomans completed their conquest of the Morea.
-(Note: The Peloponnese would be called Morea throughout the early modern period.)
-According to local tradition, members of noble Byzantine families such as the Palaiologoi fled to Mani following the fall of Constantinople.
+In 1453, the Ottoman Empire besieged and captured Constantinople; by 1460, the Ottomans had completed their conquest of the Morea.
+(Note: The Peloponnese was called Morea throughout the early modern period.)

-The Ottomans remained nominal rulers of Mani until the outbreak of the Greek revolution in 1821, with a brief interlude of Venetian control.
-Mani was first administered by the Ottoman Eyalet of the Archipelago and then by the Morea Eyalet.
-Due to its remoteness and isolation, Mani in particular retained a degree of autonomy not present in other regions of Ottoman Greece.
+The Ottomans remained nominal rulers of Mani until the outbreak of the Greek War of Independence in 1821, with a brief interlude of Venetian control.
+Mani was first administered by the Ottoman Eyalet of the Archipelago, and then by the Morea Eyalet.
+As an area with a challenging topography, a demanding environment, and on the margins of the empire, imperial control of Mani was limited; this allowed some local independence in determining social structures and political arrangements.

 Ottoman-Venetian wars

 The Ottoman Empire and the Republic of Venice frequently clashed over control of the Morea, with the Mani Peninsula emerging as a major site of contestation during a series of conflicts that began in 1396 – about sixty years before the Ottoman conquest of Greece – and ended in 1718.
 A significant shift in the balance of power occurred with the Treaty of Constantinople (1479), a Venetian-Ottoman peace settlement ending the First Ottoman–Venetian War, which had begun in 1463.
 The treaty restored territorial boundaries to their pre-1463 status.
 This meant that lands held by Greek rebels under Venetian protection returned to Ottoman control, including the Mani Peninsula.

 Krokodeilos Kladas (1425–1490) had led bands of warriors called stratioti against the Ottoman Empire, with Venice providing support.
-He contested the outcome of the 1479 treaty, and led stratioti from the Venetian territories in a revolt against the Ottomans in the Mani.
-This rebellion caused a diplomatic crisis between Venice and the Ottoman Empire, as the Ottomans held Venice responsible for the damage caused by the Greek insurgents.
+He contested the outcome of the 1479 treaty, and led a group of Albanians, together with stratioti from the Venetian territories, in a revolt against the Ottomans in the Mani.
+This rebellion strained relations between Venice and the Ottoman Empire, with disputes over who was responsible for the activities of the insurgents.
 Hoping to avoid another war, both Venetians and Ottomans put a bounty on Kladas.
-After initial successes, in 1480 an Ottoman army drove him to take refuge in the fortress of Kastania, from whence he escaped, with fifty men, on ships sent by King Ferdinand of Naples.
+After initial successes, in 1480 an Ottoman army drove him to take refuge in the fortress of Kastania, from where he escaped, with fifty men, on ships sent by King Ferdinand of Naples.

 Around 1568, the Ottomans built a small castle to defend the harbour of Porto Kagio, which they were using as a base for galleys patrolling the Kythira Strait between the Peloponnese and Crete.
 They abandoned it in 1570 after a Venetian attack.
 Certain 17th- and 18th-century cartographers refer to the castle as "Maina"; some later authors identified this as the 13th-century Grand Magne, though medieval portolan charts do not show a castle there.